mmocny/proposal-async-event-listeners/README.md

 This causes developers to reach for complex solutions, many of which are re-invented and repeated.
 Let's discuss some of these issues:

 1. Lack of support for `passive` Event Listeners.
-2. Trouble flushing post-processing work before "document unload".
+2. Risks of deferring work due to "document unload".
 3. Desire to track "async effects" which follow event dispatch.
 4. Document loading: page has painted, but isn’t ready to receive input yet.
 5. Lazy listeners and progressive hydration: Target isn’t ready to receive input, yet.